 Figure 2 - Overview of individual areas, e.g. free time, space, community, administration, rules, security, hygiene

 Based on this overview, we used cards to formulate more precisely everything that belonged to the individual areas for us with regard to our school.

-Figure 3 - Example for the area "food and drinks" with questions like "how much, how often, when and what?"
+Figure 3 - Examples for the areas "food and drinks" and "free time activities"